Prince Vsevolod Ivanovich of Russia: Exile

+During his life in exile, he fell madly in love with Princess Cecilie of Prussia, younger daughter of Wilhelm, German Crown Prince, whose brother Louis Ferdinand was married to his cousin, Kira.
+Vsevolod proposed to her twice, but she declined both times.

 The prince and Lady Mary

 Prince Vsevolod's engagement to Lady Mary Lygon was announced on 1 February 1939.
 The civil marriage took place on 31 May 1939, in Chelsea register office in the presence of two of the bride's sisters, two witnesses and a Russian priest.
 The religious service was the following day in the Russian Orthodox Church, Buckingham Palace Road.
-Grand Duke Vladimimir Kirilovich, Grand Duke Dmitri Pavlovich and Prince Dmitri of Russia were among the groomsmen.
+Grand Duke Vladimimir Kirilovich, Grand Duke Dmitri Pavlovich and Prince Dmitri were among the groomsmen.
 Lady Mary became Princess Romanovsky-Pavlovsky, the title granted by Grand Duke Vladimir Kirilovich at Vsevolod's request.
+His mother Helen didn't attend the wedding.

 The couple set up home in a large house in Lenox Gardens.
 Prince Vsevolod worked at Saccone & Speed Wine Merchants in Sackville Street, London.
 At the outbreak of World War II in September, the Prince volunteered to serve at night as an Air raid precaution Warden.
 His duties included ensuring that the blackout was observed, sounding air raid sirens, evacuating areas around unexploded bombs, helping casualties from bomb damage and finding accommodation for people whose homes were destroyed.
 His wife ran the Princess Pavlovsky's Unit, a Red Cross Unit with one ambulance.
 In 1940 the couple moved to a small house in Montpelier Walk, South Kensington.
 They lived in style, in spite of the war time restrictions, giving cocktail and dinner parties often for Serbian diplomats.
 Prince Vsevolod was made a major in the Serbian army around this time.
 In August 1942, Evelyn Waugh moved in with the couple, staying in their small cottage between army duties.
 Waugh was a close friend of Lady Mary and her siblings since 1930.
 It has been said that Madresfield Court, the ancestral home of the Lygon family was the inspiration for Evelyn Waugh's Brideshead and that the Flytes were based on them.
 Waugh spent Christmas 1943 with Prince Vsevolod and his wife.
 The famous author did not have much love for the Prince, resenting having been forced to share his friend with him.
 Waugh confided in his diary: "I find my dislike of Vsevolod so overwhelming that I cannot sit in the room with him.
 Mamie [Mary] is lost to me".
 He thought the prince's existence, with no wine left to sell, was pointless.